jaeseopark/ytmdl/README.md

 [![codecov](https://codecov.io/gh/jaeseopark/ytmdl/branch/master/graph/badge.svg)](https://codecov.io/gh/jaeseopark/ytmdl)

 Uses GCP PubSub & Cloud Functions to continuously download music from YouTube.
-All Liked videos get saved to the designated Google Drive location.
+The service is hosted on the cloud.
+All songs 'liked' by the user get saved to the designated Google Drive location.

 ### Test